test555543/xlayer-reth/README.md

 This project provides a high-performance, production-ready Ethereum execution client tailored for XLayer's specific requirements.
 It builds upon the upstream Reth codebase with custom optimizations and features for the XLayer network.

+### Why We Maintain a Fork

+XLayer Reth uses a [fork of Reth](https://github.com/okx/reth) instead of depending directly on upstream for the following reasons:

+- **Custom Features**: Ability to implement XLayer-specific features and optimizations that may not be suitable for upstream
+- **Rapid Development**: Control over the codebase allows us to merge critical changes quickly without waiting for upstream review cycles
+- **Flexibility**: Direct access to modify internal code when needed for urgent fixes or network-specific requirements
+- **Stability**: Independence from upstream breaking changes while still being able to selectively integrate improvements

 ## Architecture

 XLayer Reth is structured as a Rust workspace with the following components: